wbkd/dashboard-prototyper/README.md

 ## Style

 For now it's only possible to tweak some colors and change the font type.
-You can find the available fonts and the font loading logic under `app/helper/rdb-font-loader.js`.
+You can find the available fonts and the font loading logic in the [Font Loader](app/helper/rdb-font-loader.js).
-The styles are applied in `app/scripts/helper/rdb-style.js`.
+The styles are applied in the [Styler Module](app/scripts/helper/rdb-styler.js).

 Available fonts are:
   * Droid Sans